binitdatta/rollingstone-ecommerce-spring-boot-verbose-debug-aid/README.md

 ## 3. Tech Support fails to resolve the issue

-## 4. Tech support reach out to Dev Team and create a ticket in the Ticketing system i.e. SericeThen or (now)
+## 4. Tech support reach out to Dev Team and create a ticket in the Ticketing system i.e. Sericenow

 ## 5. Dev Team Manager gets notified by the Tech Support through Email / Self checks.